maxmatical/ml-cheatsheet/README.md

 ### speed up fastai inference
 https://forums.fast.ai/t/speeding-up-fastai2-inference-and-a-few-things-learned/66179

+- it looks like using `learn.model` directly instead of `learn.get_preds` gives some speedup

 - for nlp (transformers), to tokenize and numericalze text, we need to do (from https://huggingface.co/transformers/custom_datasets.html?highlight=tokenizer%20encode)

 ```